isomorphisms/Idris-dev/docs/tutorial/typesfuns.rst

 ::

-    *prims> 6*6+6
+    *prims> 196560 + 324*1
-    42 : Integer
+    196884 : Integer
-    *prims> x == 6*6+6
+    *prims> moonshine == 196560 + 324*1
     True : Bool

-All of the usual arithmetic and comparison operators are defined for the primitive types.
-They are overloaded using interfaces, as we will discuss in Section :ref:`sect-interfaces` and can be extended to work on user defined types.
+The usual arithmetic operators are defined by overloading interfaces, as we will discuss in Section :ref:`sect-interfaces` and can be extended to work on user defined types.
 Boolean expressions can be tested with the ``if...then...else`` construct, for example:

 ::

-    *prims> if x == 6 * 6 + 6 then "The answer!" else "Not the answer"
+    *prims> if moonshine == 196560 + 324*1 then "Leech" else "tea leaves"
-    "The answer!" : String
+    "Leech" : String

 Data Types
 ==========

-Data types are declared in a similar way and with similar syntax to Haskell.
+Data types are declared like in
+Haskell.
 Natural numbers and lists, for example, can be declared as
 follows:

 .. code-block:: idris

-    data Nat    = Z   | S Nat           -- Natural numbers -- (zero and successor)
-    data List a = Nil | (::) a (List a) -- Polymorphic lists
+    data Nat    = Z   | S Nat           -- Natural numbers -- (Z is Nat’s zero and S the successor function Nat->Nat)  --endomorphism ⟳ of the one-object category ★ (and automorphism, since invertible—but the types don’t tell us that) data List a = Nil | (::) a (List a) -- Lists of some type a

+(These come from the standard library.)
-The above declarations are taken from the standard library.
-Unary natural numbers can be either zero (``Z``), or the successor of another natural number (``S k``).
-Lists can either be empty (``Nil``) or a value added to the front of another list (``x :: xs``).
-In the declaration for ``List``, we used an infix operator ``::``.
-New operators such as this can be added using a fixity declaration, as
+The second declaration says lists can either be empty (``Nil``), or ``|``  a value added to the front of another list (``x :: xs``).
-follows:
+We used an infix cons ``::``.
+A fixity declaration for new operators is made as follows:

 ::

     infixr 10 ::

-Functions, data constructors and type constructors may all be given infix operators as names.
+Functions, data constructors and type constructors may be given infix operators as names.
 They may be used in prefix form if enclosed in brackets, e.g. ``(::)``.
-Infix operators can use any of the
+Infix operators can use any of these
 symbols:

 ::

     :+-*\/=.?|&><!@$%^~#

-Some operators built from these symbols can't be user defined.
-These are ``:``,  ``=>``,  ``->``,  ``<-``,  ``=``,  ``?=``,  ``|``,  ``**``,
+But some operators built from these symbols can't be redefined.
+The language reserves
+``:``,  ``=>``,  ``->``,  ``<-``,  ``=``,  ``?=``,  ``|``,  ``**``,
 ``==>``,  ``\``,  ``%``,  ``~``,  ``?``,  and ``!``.

 Functions
 =========

+..
+A lot of this seems like needless detail.
+This is a tutorial, right?

 Functions are implemented by pattern matching, again using a similar syntax to Haskell.
-The main difference is that Idris requires type declarations for all functions, using a single colon ``:`` (rather than Haskell’s double colon ``::``).
-Some natural number arithmetic functions can be defined as follows, again taken from the standard
+The main difference is that Idris *requires* type declarations for all functions, using a single colon ``:`` (rather than Haskell’s double colon ``::``).
+Here are some more boring examples from the standard library:
-library:

 .. code-block:: idris